Azure/blobxfer/README.rst

 ::

-  docker run --rm -t -v /example/host/path:/example/path/in/container alfpark/blobxfer mystorageacct container0 /example/path/in/container --upload
+  docker run --rm -t -v /example/host/path:/path/in/container alfpark/blobxfer mystorageacct container0 /path/in/container --upload

+Note that docker volume mount mappings must be crafted with care to ensure consistency with directory depth between the host and the container.
+Optionally, you can utilize the ``--strip-components`` flag to remove leading path components as desired.

 General Notes
 -------------